ExplicITConsulting/set-outlooksignatures.com/implementationapproach.md

 The software core is **Free and Open-Source Software (FOSS)**.
 It is published under a license which is approved, among others, by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), and is compatible with the General Public License (GPL) and other popular licenses.
 Please see `.\LICENSE.txt` for copyright and license details.

 **Some features are exclusive to Benefactor Circle members.** Benefactor Circle members have access to an extension file enabling exclusive features.
 This extension file is chargeable, and it is distributed under a proprietary, non-free and non-open-source license.
-See <a href="/benefactorcircle" target="_blank">Benefactor Circle</a> for details.
+See <a href="/benefactorcircle">Benefactor Circle</a> for details.

 ## 7. Administration